Nicaragua is our go-to spot for countries packed with adventures.

 Getting To Somoto

-A few big tour options can take you from Managua (and Esteli and a few others) but it’ll be more affordable if you take public transport to get to Somoto, and then go along with a guide once you arrive.
-It’s a bit of trek to get to Somoto from Granada, but doable.
-This post about traveling by bus in Nicaragua may help you out, but we’ve broken it up in the a few more bite-sized steps to help you out even more:
+You have a few options.
+Some tour options handle the transportation from Managua (and Esteli) or you can take public transportation and get to Somoto on your own schedule.
+This post about traveling by bus in Nicaragua may help you out, but we’ve broken it up in a few more bite-sized steps to help you out even more:

 From Granada To Managua

 According to Centro Coastings, it’ll take you just under 1.5 hours to get from Granada to Managua.
-You can take a chicken bus (they’ll leave from all over Granada at all hours of the day — talk your hotel/hostel or, ILP volunteers can chat with their Local Coordinator) for cheap.
+You can take a chicken bus (they’ll leave from all over Granada at all hours of the day — talk to your hotel/hostel or, ILP volunteers can chat with their Local Coordinator).
+Chicken buses are about $1.50 to ride.
+You can also take a microbus.
+Microbuses to Managua leave when they are full and typically run from 5:00 AM to 9:00 PM on weekdays, from 5:30 AM - 8:00 PM Saturdays, and 6:00 AM to 7:00 PM on Sundays.

 From Managua To Esteli